Jessebrewer988/web-dev-resources/README.md

 **This is unfinished but I will keep adding to it.**

-*Todo - portfolios, data structures and algorithsm, JavaScript frameworks and libraries.*
+*Todo - portfolios, data structures and algorithms, JavaScript frameworks and libraries.*